openhive-network/denser/README.md

 Now that the stack is running, you can access you Denser instance on [https://your-hostname.local:3000] or [https://your.domain.name:3000] - note the HTTPS in the URL.

-Since the stack runs with self-signed certificates, you need to disable certificate errors in the browser:
+If you're running the stack with self-signed certificates, you need to disable certificate errors in the browser:

 ```bash
 /opt/google/chrome/chrome --ignore-certificate-errors
 ```

+Otherwise you can run the browser as normal.

 You can stop the stack with command: